-Supportive Housing Institute Tab G_CSH Applicant must successfully fulfill all requirements of the 2017 Indiana Supportive Housing Institute for the specific development for which it is applying.
+Supportive Housing Institute Tab G_CSH Applicant must successfully fulfill all requirements of the 2019 Indiana Supportive Housing Institute for the specific development for which it is applying.
 In order to demonstrate that all Institute requirements have been met, the applicant must obtain a letter from CSH certifying that: The team attended all Institute sessions; and CSH has reviewed the proposed development, operating, and service budget, tenant selection plan, operation plan, and supportive service plan.
 The development team must submit its draft budgets and plans to CSH 45 days prior to the intended application submission date in order to allow time for review and comments; and Project concept is aligned with Institute goals, including target population to be served and use of the Housing First model.
 Applicant must enter into an MOU with CSH for ongoing technical assistance (to be provided from completion of Institute until at least the end of the first year of occupancy).
 A copy of the MOU must be provided with the application.
+Applicant must enter into an MOU with each applicable supportive service provider.
+A copy of the MOU(s) must be provided with the application.
 Applicant must identify all subsidy sources.
 Funding commitments must be provided with the application.
-Applicant must identify all subsidy sources.
-Funding commitments must be provided with the application.
 If funding has not yet been committed, applicant must provide proof of application, a narrative describing the selection process, and a narrative plan on how the development will move forward if the application is denied.
 If applicant is applying for Project Based Section 8 vouchers through IHCDA, the supplemental voucher application must be submitted.
 Requirements Required Documentation i.
 CSH letter certifying completion of the Institute, review of applicable plans, and conformance with Institute goals/the Housing First model; and ii.
 Copy of executed CHS MOU; and iii.
 Copies of all applicable service provider MOUs; and iv.
 Documentation of subsidy source commitments or narratives as described in item #4 above; and v.
-If applicable, supplemental voucher application to apply for IHCDA Project Based Section 8.
+If applicable, supplemental voucher application to apply for IHCDA Project Based Section 8. vi.
+An appraisal, if requesting IHCDA Project Based Section 8.